This post may contain affiliate links. Click for complete disclosures.

 YOU CAN ALSO FOLLOW GRAIN FREE TABLE ON PINTEREST TO MAKE IT EASY TO SAVE YOUR FAVORITE RECIPES!

-Gluten-free baked oatmeal comes together in no time at all in one bowl and is then baked to perfection.
+Gluten-free strawberry baked oatmeal comes together in no time at all in one bowl and is then baked to perfection.

 - Mix the oats, baking soda, and salt.